ActiveLogin/ActiveLogin.Identity/README.md

 #### Swedish Personal Identity Number

-It will try cleaning away any invalid chars, while still preserving digits and + when that applies.

-The "standard" ways of input would be in any of these formats:
+The library supports 'strict' and 'loose' parsing modes.
+In strict mode the client specifies the exact format they expect to be parsing, i.e. **StrictMode.TenDigits**, **StrictMode.TwelveDigits**, **StrictMode.TenOrTwelveDigits**.
+If the input string contains any additional characters or whitespace except digits and the optional delimiter (for 10-digit numbers) the parsing will fail.
+With the 'loose' parsing mode **Off**, any invalid characters will be removed from the input string, while still preserving digits and + when that applies.

+- **StrictMode.TenDigits**
     * YYMMDD-BBBC
     * YYMMDD+BBBC
     * YYMMDDBBBC
+- **StrictMode.TwelveDigits**
     * YYYYMMDDBBBC
+- **StrictMode.TenOrTwelveDigits**
+    * Any of the above

-But it also supports other variations such as:
+**StrictMode.Off** would also support other variations such as
 * YYMMDD BBBC
 * YYYYMMDD-BBBC
 * YYYYMMDD BBBC